 You can read how it appears in the context of the play King Henry V

 as one easily removable page in the middle of the play.
 I made the eulogy exactly one page long so it could be removed after a few shows.
 You will also notice that the Eulogy stands by itself and has no bearing at all on the play itself.
-Also, notice that all the actors get changed.
+But most of all notice that all the actors are different than those in the rest of the play.
 This one page is absolutely pointless, useless and adds nothing to the play itself or the plot except sadness.
-It's separate from the play and in fact the play does better with it removed.
+It's separate from the play and in fact the play does far better with it removed.
 For these reasons you can surmise that it had to be a real eulogy about a real individual.

 Well at least this shows that you got one of the first copies of the play.
-We were missing two copies of it.
-We looked for that copy for days.
-So this is where it ended up.
+We were missing two copies of it and we looked for those copies for days.
+So this is where one of them ended up.

 One line was changed by a much later book publisher named Louis Theobald.
 In footnotes on page 1471 of The Complete Works of William Shakespeare'.
 It tries to explain the change thus: The text is corrupt at this point, reading "a table of green fields" and was corrected by the eighteenth-century editor Louis Theobald in a famous emendation.'

 I wrote it originally and it should have remained, 'a table of green fields' I read the changed version 'a babbled of green fields' on the internet and when I got to the word 'babbled' I knew it was wrong. so I immediately stopped and actually made a special trip to the local library where I located that old book of the plays which explains that I was right, it was changed.
 Who dared to do that dastardly deed?

 Imagine telling people in an audience that a characters best attributes were that his 'nose was as sharp as a pen' and that when he was dying he 'babbled' of green fields.
 Falstaff never babbled in his life!(Sticking up for him in death is the least I could do for Falstaff.)